jinying-che/jinying-che.github.io/content/posts/network/dns.md

 $ cat /etc/hosts
 127.0.0.1 localhost

-# The order in which the /etc/hosts and /etc/resolv.conf files are checked is defined in the /etc/nsswitch.conf file
+# The order in which (/etc/hosts and /etc/resolv.conf) file is checked
+# is defined in the /etc/nsswitch.conf file
 cat /etc/nsswitch.conf | grep host
 hosts:          files dns
 ```